makyen/StackExchange-userscripts/Roomba-Forecaster/README.md

 question | answer(s)
 :-------------------------:|:-------------------------:
 ![downvote question will roomba](https://github.com/makyen/StackExchange-userscripts/raw/master/Roomba-Forecaster/README-assets/downvote-question-will-roomba.png) | ![downvote answer will roomba](https://github.com/makyen/StackExchange-userscripts/raw/master/Roomba-Forecaster/README-assets/downvote-answer-will-roomba.png)
-will qualify the question to be Roomba'ed:
+will qualify the question to be Roomba'ed.

 ###Number of days to deletion
 If the question will be deleted by Roomba, then the number of days until it is deleted is displayed.